MicrosoftLearning/mslearn-mlops/documentation/02-github-actions.md

 ---

-# Trigger the Azure Machine Learning job with GitHub Actions
+# Challange: Trigger the Azure Machine Learning job with GitHub Actions

+## Challenge scenario

 The benefit of using the CLI v2 to run an Azure Machine Learning job, is that you can submit the job from anywhere.
 To trigger the job to run, you can use GitHub Actions.